Dm4rt/sudoku_ocr_final_project/README.txt

 - Make sure `digit_classifier.onnx` is in the same directory as `sudoku_ocr`
 - The final result is saved as `combined_result.jpg`
 - You should be able to  your own ONNX model if you'd like to improve digit recognition accuracy
+- There are a bunch of debug files in the debug folder.
+Every time an image is uploaded and put to solve, a debug process will happen and store in the appropriate folder.
 --------------------------------------------
 In the future I want to work on